-And yes!
-The mouse has a DPI switch button (programmable, of course) on top of the mouse.
-Many other lightweight gaming mouse removes this button which means you either have to use a button at the bottom of the mouse (yuck) or program it to one of the side buttons (which is prone to accidental presses).
-If you like to switch DPIs on the fly while playing or for browsing while queueing for a game, this is the mouse for you.
+And my favourite: the mouse has a DPI switch button (programmable, of course) on top of the mouse!
+Many other lightweight gaming mouse removes this button which means you either have to press a button at the bottom of the mouse (yuck) or program it to one of the side buttons (which is prone to accidental presses while you game).
+If you like to switch DPIs on the fly while playing, or for browsing the web while queueing for a game, this is the mouse for you.

 Many lightweight mouse design also takes a good grip surface out of the mouse and offers some grip tapes for the sake of making a lighter mouse.
 The KATAR ELITE WIRELESS thankfully doesn’t do that and has really nice grip surface on both sides.
 Another plus from me.

 CORSAIR KATAR ELITE WIRELESS Review – Gaming Performance and Experience

 Performance and spec wise, the mouse is powered by CORSAIR MARKSMAN optical sensor with up to 50G acceleration, 650 IPS, and 26,000 DPI sensitivity.
 According to CORSAIR, the sensor is designed for ultra low-power operation without compromising tracking performance.
 And I can vouch for this claim.